 Broader Impacts Wizard Provides a quick and easy five-step process that will produce an outline of important points to include in your BI statement and will help frame discussions with your BI partners.
-Developed by Centers for Ocean Sciences Education Excellence and funded by an NSF Grant.
+Hosted by ARIS (Advancing Research Impact in Society) and Rutgers University, supported by NSF.

-Online Evaluation Resource Library (OREL) Provides resources offers tools for designing instruments, plans, and reports from evaluations for NSF projects that have proven to be sound and representative of current evaluation practices.
+Online Evaluation Resource Library (OREL) Provides resources and offers tools for designing instruments, plans, and reports from evaluations for NSF projects within the contest of the Directorate of Human Resources and Education that have proven to be sound and representative of established evaluation practices.

 National Academies Press publishes free downloadable reports on many science and educational topics.
 Has good browsing tools for finding what you need.
 E.g., Undergraduate Research Experiences for STEM Students Successes, Challenges, and Opportunities (2017)